-Biography: Uhuru Kenyatta - The Fourth President of Kenya
+Biography of Uhuru Kenyatta: The Fourth President of Kenya

-Mr. Uhuru Muigai Kenyatta normally known by his two names, Uhuru Kenyatta is the son of the founding father of Kenya, Mzee Jomo Kenyatta.
+Mr. Uhuru Kenyatta is the son of the first Prime Minister and later President of the Republic of Kenya, Jomo Kenyatta.

-Despite the fact his father was the president of the Republic of Kenya, Uhuru spent less time in the State House.
-In fact, during the reign of his father as the president, Uhuru spent his growing years in his father’s hometown, Gatundu.
+Despite the fact his father was the president of the Republic of Kenya, Uhuru spent less time in State House.
+In fact, during the reign of his father as the president Uhuru spent his growing years in his father’s hometown, Gatundu.

 Uhuru Kenyatta’s Political Career

 Before entering into politics, Uhuru worked as a bank teller at the Kenya Commercial Bank, Nairobi from 1978-1980; thereafter, in the year 1981 he founded his own first company, Wilham Kenya Ltd which dealt with exportation of horticultural products.
 In 1994, he sold his company as he wanted to concentrate in politics.

 Uhuru Kenyatta met his wife, Margaret in 1978 in Mombasa, later proposing to her in Karen in Nairobi.
 In 1989 they got married.
 They are blessed with three children, two sons and one daughter.
 The sons are Jaba and Jomo Kenyatta, the daughter is Ngina Kenyatta.